vishaltak/gitlab-development-kit/doc/howto/ssh.md

 ## Change the listen port or other configuration

 Copy lines into your `<gdk-root>/gdk.yml` file from `<gdk-root>/gdk.example.yml`, and adjust as needed.
-For example, to change the listen port to `2223`:
+For example, to change the listen port from the default `2222` to `2223`:

 1. Add the following to your `<gdk-root>/gdk.yml` file: